-The SODA project would begin field work in August 2018 and continue to the summer/fall of 2020 consisting of research cruises and the deployment of autonomous measuring devices for year-round observation of water properties (e.g., temperature and salinity) and the associated stratification and circulation.
-The deployment of navigational sources would occur in the "deep water area" of the Study Area (depicted by 12 red dots in Figure 1-1 in the Navy's OEA).
-Navigation sources transmit intermittently from multiple locations.
-Autonomous vehicles would be able to navigate by receiving the acoustic signals from multiple locations and triangulating.
-This is needed for vehicles that are under ice and cannot communicate with satellites.
-These physical processes are related to the ice cover and as the properties of the ice cover change, the water properties will change as well.
+The SODA project began field work in August 2018 and will continue to the summer/fall of 2020 consisting of research cruises and the deployment of autonomous measuring devices for year-round observation of water properties (e.g., temperature and salinity) and the associated stratification and circulation.
+These sources measure physical processes that are related to the ice cover and as the properties of the ice cover change, the water properties will change as well.
 Warm water feeding into the Arctic Ocean also plays an important role changing the environment.
 Observations of these phenomena require geographical sampling of areas of varying ice cover and temperature profile, and year-round temporal sampling to understand what happens during different parts of the year.
 Autonomous systems (i.e., gliders, unmanned undersea vehicles, moored sources) are needed for this type of year-round observation of a representative sample of active waters.
 Geolocation of autonomous platforms requires the use of acoustic navigation signals, and therefore, year-long use of active acoustic signals.

 AMOS is planning field work from the summer/fall of 2019 to the summer/fall of 2021.
 The purpose of AMOS is to advance the technology required to field and operate an autonomous network of mobile sensing platforms in the Arctic, providing the Navy with the potential for persistent, year-round maritime domain awareness capability in the Arctic for both ice-covered and ice-free conditions.
 AMOS would develop and test a mobile array of unmanned platforms in the surface, air, and undersea domains.
 The first generation of acoustic navigation beacons, deployed as part of SODA, would be usable (due to battery lifetime) through the summer of 2021, and while Arctic research may continue after that date, the nature of the platforms and the locations of deployments is expected to substantially change and be covered under future environmental planning documentations.
+Up to 15 moored acoustic navigation sources are planned to be deployed and transmit during the period September 2019 to fall 2021 at the locations shown in in Figure 1-1 in the Supplemental OEA.
+Navigation sources transmit intermittently from multiple locations.
+Autonomous vehicles would be able to navigate by receiving the acoustic signals from multiple locations and triangulating.
+This is needed for vehicles that are under ice and cannot communicate with satellites.
+Up to six drifting sources would be deployed in September 2019 at the locations depicted in Figure 1-1 in the SOEA.
+These drifting sources would be deployed on ice, but would eventually drift into open water.
+The sources are programmed to transmit until September 2020, or until they drift outside of the defined study area, whichever comes first.
+Another set of six drifting sources may be deployed in September 2020 to transmit until fall 2021.
+On the fall 2020 cruise, a spiral wave beacon source would be tested for fine-scale navigation.
+The spiral wave beacon source would be deployed from a stationary ship and transmit for up to five days.